lifegraph/musicparty/README.md

 var fs = require('fs');

 // Include the uuid module so we can generate one
-// for our Entrance device
+// for our Music Party device
 var uuidGenerator = require('node-uuid');

 // Port to listen to requests on